SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-29-too-much-too-little-covid-prepub.md

 comments: true
 ---

-Recently Republican judges in the US have ruled that they can overturn Biden policies because there is simultaneously too much COVID-19 _and_ too little COVID-19.
+Recently Trump-appointed judges in the US have ruled that they can overturn Biden policies because there is simultaneously too much COVID-19 _and_ too little COVID-19.
 They're not even pretending to be rational any more.